schollii/terraform-aws-multi-stack-backends/README.md

-This terraform module facilitates the management of tfstate backends:
+This terraform module facilitates the management of terraform state remote

-- a bucket dedicated to storing the tfstates of multiple stacks
+backends:

-- each stack can consist of multiple root modules (eg a root module for network, another for databases, another for EKS cluster, etc) each having their own tfstate
+- One bucket for any number of terraform state.
-- the `backend.tf` of each root module of each stack is automatically generated
+- Support for the notion of "stack", consisting of multiple building blocks in the form of terraform root modules.
+Eg a terraform state for a root module focussed on a stack's network resources, another state for a root module focussed on a stack's databases, another for a stack's EKS cluster, etc;
-- modifying one root module of a stack locks the whole stack, thereby preventing the modification of another root module of the stack which might depend on the other modules.
+- Automatic generation of the `backend.tf` of each root module of each stack, thus eliminating the chicken-and-egg dance that is otherwise required to provision a new stack
-- This module's state can also be stored in s3 in same bucket (via `this_tfstate_in_s3` variable).
+- Support for storing this module's state in s3 in same bucket (via `this_tfstate_in_s3` variable).

 The list of stacks to manage is a tree: